 |ccache 3.7.1 depend, second time||0.0083 s||3.41 %||29.32 x|

 The difference between direct and preprocessor mode hits is about a factor 6 — slightly higher than for the ccache.c test because the preprocessor overhead is higher.
-The depend mode really shines here since running the preprocessor on cache misses in the depend mode is costly.
+The depend mode really shines here since it avoids making costly preprocessor calls.